qub3s/nlp_2025_NiceLovablePeople/README.md

 **Experiment:** To implement this I had to break down the problem in multiple sub-problems which were solved as follows:

 i.
 Analyzed `datasets.py` to find how to access the raw 'sentence' column of csv for each batch of the dataloader easily.
 Found that we can use `batch['sents']`.
-This is crucial because my changes can work on any seen/unseen dataset now.
+This is crucial because I wanted to develop a system wherein I can get SWN scores for any seen/unseen datasets.

 ii.
-Wrote `sentiwordnet_processor.py` module which downloads NLTK dependencies and  `SentiWordNetProcessor` class which takes in a sentence, calculates scores for each word in the sentence and aggregates the scores to get sentence-level positive score and negative score.
+Wrote `sentiwordnet_processor.py` module which downloads NLTK dependencies and the `SentiWordNetProcessor` class which takes in a sentence, calculates scores for each word in the sentence and aggregates the scores to get sentence-level positive score and negative score.

 Lemmatization before scoring was added to enable score calculation for more words per sentence.
+Most Frequent Sense (MFS) synset was used for every word to get the sentiment scores.

 I also get the avg_obj_score feature here but avoided using it as a feature because it added noise to the model and was hurting performance of my classifier.

 iii.
-Altered the `predict_sentiment()` function of `MultitaskBERT` class so it can calculate SWM’s avg_pos_score and avg_neg_score and then append them in the CLS token’s vector before classification.
+Altered the `predict_sentiment()` function of `MultitaskBERT` class so it can calculate SWM’s avg_pos_score and avg_neg_score and then append them in the CLS token’s vector before the classification head.

 iv.
 Slight changes in the training loop to make sure that the raw sentences are being accessed for each batch and passed into the `predict_sentiment()` function. (`evaluation.py` changes same as training loop)

 v.
 Installing NLTK on cluster: `setup_gwdg_nltk.sh`

-Results: Dev accuracy improved to 0.55 and became more stable during fine tuning so this was a very good addition.
+Results: Dev accuracy improved to 0.532 and became more stable during fine tuning so this was a very good change.

 **4. Does the classification head architecture require complexity?**